By Chris Carmichael

 1. Separate your nutrition and hydration sources: Prioritize fluids and electrolytes over calories, especially because many athletes experience greater nausea when consuming calories in a dehydrated, overheated state.
 Choose an electrolyte drink or a combination of water and electrolyte tablets.
 You’re still going to need energy, but get the fluids and electrolytes in first, give them 5-10 minutes to get into the system before introducing calories.

-2. Slow down and get wet: I know it’s the World Championships, but your choices are slow down for 5-10 minutes now or slow down – or stop altogether – later.
+2. Slow down and get wet: I know it’s Ironman, but your choices are slow down for 5-10 minutes now or slow down – or stop altogether – later.
 If you continue at your current intensity level, your core temperature will continue to rise while the fluids you’re consuming are still making their way to the source of the problem.
 Dump water over your head and body to assist with evaporative cooling, and reduce your pace on the bike or run by 10%.

 3. Work the problem: If you retreat into your head and go into survival mode, you’re going to plod along and gradually get slower.
 You need to stay actively engaged in working through your rough patch.
 Attitude and action will get to the other side and you can come out of it strong.
 Don’t get discouraged or feel like you’ve somehow failed because you got into trouble; if you’re pushing yourself for a great result then at some point you’re going to be on that edge of a hydration, nutrition, or physical crisis.
-Your race is not over and neither are your chances for a PR; the sports’ greatest athletes have to solve the same problems on their way to winning a World Championship.
+Your race is not over and neither are your chances for a PR; the sports’ greatest athletes have to solve the same problems on their way to winning.

 Chris Carmichael is the CEO and Head Coach of Carmichael Training Systems.
 He coached Ironman World Champion Peter Reid and CTS coach Nick White worked with Ironman World Champion Craig Alexander.